NovaByteOfficial/novapack-studio/README.md

 ### Full permission list

-32 permissions across 8 categories.
+32 permissions across 8 categories, plus one further permission (`sandbox:nested-webview`) in a 9th category — see the note below the table, since it works differently from the rest.
 This mirrors `app-permission-manager.js` exactly — if you're hand-writing a manifest, these are the only strings `validateManifest` recognizes without a warning. (`data:export`/`data:backup`, previously listed here, don't exist as real permissions — they were dead metadata with no backing handler and have been removed from the OS entirely; the export feature in Settings isn't permission-gated.)

 `vfs:metadata` is worth calling out specifically: it existed in the permission registry from the start, but the handler behind it (`nova:vfs:stat`) checked `vfs:read` instead — declaring `vfs:metadata` alone in a manifest silently did nothing.
 That's now fixed; `vfs:metadata` genuinely gates `nova:vfs:stat` on its own (an app with `vfs:read` still works too, since full read is a superset of metadata-only access).